Florek42/Tools_Python/PROGRAMS/SudokuSolver/README.md

-# Sudoku Solver
+# Sudoku Solver 🧩

-Sudoku Solver is a simple Python program with a graphical interface that allows you to solve Sudoku puzzles.
-The program provides a user-friendly interface where you can enter numbers into the Sudoku grid and then solve the puzzle using a backtracking algorithm.
+Sudoku Solver is a user-friendly Python program featuring a graphical interface designed to help you solve Sudoku puzzles effortlessly.
+This application utilizes a backtracking algorithm to find solutions to Sudoku grids.

 ## How to Use